MannLabs/pydiaid/README.md

 pydiaid -h
 ```

 It is possible to get help about each function and their (required) parameters by using the `-h` flag.
-For instance, the command ```pydiaid create -h``` will produce the following output:
+For instance, the command ```pydiaid optimize -h``` will produce the following output:

 ```
 ******************
 * py_diAID 0.0.9 *
 ******************
-Usage: pydiaid create [OPTIONS]
+Usage: pydiaid optimize [OPTIONS]

-  Create a specific dia-PASEF method.
+  Optimize a dia-PASEF method.

 Options:
   -p TEXT     Parameter file (check out